 The Pre-Professional Scholars Program grants conditional admission to Case Western Reserve's School of Medicine or School of Dental Medicine along with undergraduate admission for a select group of first-year applicants.

 Students admitted to these programs are relieved of much of the anxiety and uncertainty associated with pre-professional studies.
 Consequently, they feel free to undertake challenging courses of study and pursue a variety of interests as they prepare for professional studies.
 Pre-Professional Scholars are free to choose any of the bachelor degrees available at the university.
 Participants who wish to change their career goals or apply for admission to other professional schools are free to do so.

 Pre-Professional Scholars Program in Dentistry

-Each year, approximately 10 exceptionally well-qualified high school seniors who plan to pursue careers in dentistry are offered places in the Pre-Professional Scholars Program in Dentistry.
-This program requires eight years: four years of successful undergraduate study and four years at the School of Dental Medicine.
+Each year, approximately 10 exceptionally well-qualified high school seniors who plan to pursue careers in dentistry are offered places in the Pre-Professional Scholars Program in dentistry.
+This program requires seven years: three years of successful undergraduate study and four years at the School of Dental Medicine.

 Pre-Professional Scholars in Dentistry are free to choose a major in an area of interest, but must take the following courses to fulfill admission requirements of the School of Dental Medicine: